Posts

 Image

-Paul wrote Romans with at least two purposes in mind.
+The equality of Jews and Gentiles before an impartial and just God is pivotal to Paul’s Gospel.
+They stand or fall before Him on the same basis .
+Paul wrote his Letter to the Romans with two purposes.
 First, to prepare the ground for his visit to the city and his planned missionary trip to Spain.
-Second, to deal with conflicts between Jewish and Gentile believers in the assemblies of Rome.
-In the Letter’s first half, he explains his Gospel.
-In the second, he addresses the status of the Jewish people and the specific conflicts in the congregation.
+Secondly, to deal with conflicts between Jewish and Gentile believers.
+In the Letter, Pual explained his Gospel, and he then discussed the status of the Jewish people and the conflicts troubling the Roman Church.

 The Power of God